 Finance Watch publishes new briefing note „Preparing for a future UK-EU trade relationship“

-The protection of citizens needs to be put first in the elaboration of a future regulatory cooperation for financial services after the UK’s withdrawal from the EU.
-In its briefing note „Preparing for a future UK-EU trade relationship“, Finance Watch presents its recommendations on how to ensure a high level of protection for citizens and to help reduce risks to financial stability:
+Brussels, 15 November 2018 – The protection of citizens needs to be put first in the elaboration of a future regulatory cooperation for financial services after the UK’s withdrawal from the EU.
+In its briefing note „Preparing for a future UK-EU trade relationship“, which was published today, Finance Watch presents its recommendations on how to ensure a high level of protection for citizens and to help reduce risks to financial stability.

 - Proper preparations: In case the Brexit deal that is currently on the table will not pass the EU and UK Parliaments’ votes, proper preparations must be taken by both governments and companies to ensure that citizens are not negatively impacted by Brexit.

-- Orderly concluded negotiations: The EU and the UK should establish a withdrawal period of at least 5 years, to allow the negotiations on withdrawal and future cooperation to be properly concluded.
+- Orderly concluded negotiations: The EU and the UK should establish a withdrawal or transition period of at least 5 years, to allow the withdrawal agreement and negotiations on future cooperation to be properly concluded.